pyeventsourcing/eventsourcing/docs/topics/notifications.rst

-The ``NotificationLogView`` class serializes sections from a local notification log, and can be used to implement a Web API that presents whole domain events.
-Alternatively, a Web API could present only sequence ID and position values, requiring clients to obtain the domain event from the event store.
-If the notification log uses a big array, and the big array is assigned with only sequence ID and position values, the big array notification log could be used directly with the ``NotificationLogView``.
+The ``NotificationLogView`` class serializes sections from a local notification log, and can be used to implement a Web API that presents notifications to a network.

+Alternatively to presenting domain event data and topic information, a Web API could present only the event's sequence ID and position values, requiring clients to obtain the domain event from the event store using those references.
+If the notification log uses a big array, and the big array is assigned with only sequence ID and position values, the big array notification log could be used directly with the ``NotificationLogView`` to notify of domain events by reference rather than by value.
 However, if the notification log uses a record manager, then a notification log adapter would be needed to convert the events into the references.